nikerla/vc-content/pages/blogs/news/2017-01-12-virtocommerce-release-notes.md

 <img alt="Making a recurring order in checkout" src="../../assets/images/blog/checkout-recurring1.PNG" />

-More information and source code is available at <a href="https://github.com/VirtoCommerce/vc-module-subscription" target="_blank">Subscription module home page</a>.
+More information and source code is available at <a href="https://github.com/VirtoCommerce/vc-module-subscription" rel="nofollow" target="_blank">Subscription module home page</a>.

 ## Personal cabinet